Jiadong001/HPL-APMS-pHLA/README.md

 Additionally, we develop the Automated Peptide Mutation Search (APMS) program.
 APMS automatically **modifies weak or non-binding peptides' amino acid residues** for any target HLA class I allele using the HPL prediction model.
 It successfully **generates high-affinity binder candidates for the target allele** in over 38.1% of test cases while adhering to mutation restrictions.

-Here is our paper: `to be update`.
+📄 Here is our paper: `to be update`.
 This Repo provides a detailed project instruction of our study.

+🌐 Our webserver is freely available at http://www.chattydog.top/bio/.
+We welcome your feedback and suggestions!

 ## Get Started